-The missionary labor on this agency, under the supervision of the Rev. A. J. Croquet, is in a flourishing condition, a new church 33 by 82 feet having been erected by the Indians, with assistance from Catholic Church, at a cost of \$3,000.
-Divine service is held every Sunday morning and evening.
+The missionary labor on this agency, under the supervision of the Rev. A. J. Croquet, is in a flourishing condition, a new church 33 by 52 feet having been erected by the Indians, with assistance from Catholic Church, at a cost of \$3,600.
+Divine service is held every Sanday morning and evening.
 Judging from the attendance, much interest is manifested in the services and teachings of the missionaries.
-Father Croquet has been resident priest here for twenty-two years, and during twenty-two years be visited Siletz Agency frequently every year as missionary, but never received any compensation from the Government.
-Futher Croquet labors with great zeal, and now, after twenty two years' service, sees the fruits of his labors in the fact that every adult Indian and child belong to the church and comply with its requirements in their daily lives.
+Father Croquet has been resident priest here for twenty-two years, and daring twenty-two years he visited Siletz Agency frequently every year as missionary, but never received any compensation from the Government.
+Futher Croquet labors with great seal, and new, after twenty two years' service, sees the fruits of his labors in the fact that every adult Indian and child belong to the church and comply with its requirements in their daily tives.

-The sanitary condition of this people is good, and, now that a physician is allowed this agency, I feel confident that they will increase in population.
+The sanifary condition of this people is good, and now that a physician is allowed this approxy, I feel confident that they will increase in population.

-I would respectfully call the attention of the Department to the verified petition of the Indians located at the mouth of Salmon River, forwarded to the honorable Secretary of the Interior February 19, 1879.
-Also the petitions verified and forwarded to the honorable Commissioner of Indian Affairs under date of August 11, 1876, asking that they be attached to and form part of the Grand Ronde Reservation.
-When these Indians were moved to Salmon River from Nextucea by Commissioner Simpson, as an incentive to their removal he promised them the benefit of the school at this agency; that they were to have the same privileges of the saw and grist mills as the Indians located here; that they were to have their troubles settled here by the same laws that govern the Indians of this agency; and that efforts would be made to have the Salmon River country attached to and form part of the Grand Ronde Reservation.
+I would respectfully call the attention of the Department to the verified petition of the Indians located at the month of Salmon River, forwarded to the honorable Secretary of the Interior February 19, 1879.
+Also the petitions verified and forwarded to the honorable Commissioner of Indian Affairs under date of August 11, 1876, asking that they be attached to and form part of the Grand Bonde Reservation.
+When these Indians were moved to Salmon River from Nextuces by Commissioner Simpson. as an incentive to their removal he promised them the benefit of the school at this agency; that they were to have the same privileges of the saw and grist mills as the Indians located here; that they were to have their troubles settled here by the same laws that govern the Indians of this agency; and that efforts would be made to have the Salmon River country attached to and form part of the Grand Roude Reservation.
 These promises were made to them before their consent was obtained to their removal to their present location.
-The reasons calling forth these petitions are: lst, their location at the mouth of Salmon River is but six or eight hours journey from Grand Ronde over a good wagon road, while to reach the Siletz agency they have no road or trail, but two days journey, the greater part of which they have to cross Siletz Bay and up the Siletz River, and during winter is very perilous in an open canoe.
-2d, they have, since the establishment of this agency, been accustomed to visit here, are acquainted and intermarried with the Indians of Grand Ronde, and have to come here to obtain supplies and find a market for their products.
-The only road leading in and out to Salmon River is through Grand Ronde Agency, where the Neztuccas, Salmon River, and Tillamook Indians are located.
-Under the circumstances their wishes are reasonable, and I see no reason why the promises made them by the Government should not be fulfilled.

-ernment should not be fulfilled.
+The reasons calling forth these petitions are: 1st, their to their present location.
+The reasons calling forth these petitions are: 1st, their location at the month of Salmon River is but my or eight hours journey from Grand Ronde over a good wagon road, while to reach the Silvez agency they have no road or trail, but two days journey, the greater part of which they have to cross Silvez Bay and up the Silvez River, and during winter in very perilous in an open cases.
+2d, they have, since the catallishment of this agency, been accustomed to visit here, are requainted and internatried with the Indians of Grand Roude, and have to come here to obtain supplies and find a market for their products.
+The only road leading in and out to Salmon River is through Grand Roude Agency, where the Nextuccas, Salmon River, and Tillamook Indians are located.
+Under the circumstances their wishes are reasonable, and I see no reason why the promises made them by the Government should not be fulfilled. erament should not be fulfilled.